kunwarsahni01/Stormtrooper-Discord-Bot/README.md

 ![alt tag](https://yorkaargh.files.wordpress.com/2016/09/discordjslogo.png?w=670)

 Commands:

 !ping: quick command to see if bot is running

-!avatar: command birngs up users profile picture !webhook: test webhook functionality
+!avatar: command birngs up users profile picture

+!webhook: test webhook functionality

 !help: use command for list of commands

-!say: text after this command will be repeated by the bot !add: any numbers spaced out after this command
+!say: text after this command will be repeated by the bot

+!add: any numbers spaced out after this command will be added

 For furter support or any help please join: https://discord.gg/G9u4Ryv